Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Further Conjectures and Open Problems

 Given any two graphs \(G_1\) and \(G_2\) in the space, there is a sequence of edge replacements that first transforms a spanning tree of \(G_1\) into a spanning tree of \(G_2\) and then replaces all other edges in \(E(G_1)\setminus E(G_2)\) with edges in \(E(G_2)\setminus E(G_1)\) in any order.
 Thus \(G_2\) is reachable from \(G_1\), and, since all edge replacements are reversible, \(G_1\) is reachable from \(G_2\).
 Thus \(\mathcal{G}\) is strongly connected.
 Finally, it is straightforward to see that \(\mathcal{G}\) is aperiodic, as it contains 2-cycles and 3-cycles.
-So we can conclude that samples from this Markov chain asymptotically obey a uniform distribution, and we can assume that this process uniformly samples the space of connected graphs with \(n\) vertices and \(3(n-1)/2\) edges.
+Thus, we can conclude that samples from this Markov chain asymptotically obey a uniform distribution, and we can assume that this process uniformly samples the space of connected graphs with \(n\) vertices and \(3(n-1)/2\) edges.
 We generated sample families of graphs for all odd \(n\) between 5 and 17.
 The results of our sampling, shown in Figures~\ref{fig:allWM}~and~\ref{fig:WM13}, support Conjecture~\ref{conj:windmill} for these values of \(n\).

-It would be interesting to determine if there is a point where such a construction (minimally intersecting odd cycles) stops being optimal.
-Once edge density surpasses a certain point, the intersections of cycles must become larger to fit all the edges.
-One assumes this will restrict the way the maximum number of facets can grow for larger numbers of edges.

 The complexity of counting facets and determining which graphs are facet-maximizers in a case as small as graphs with \(n\) vertices and \(n+1\) edges was unexpected and indicates that there are many factors at play.
 Therefore, counting the facets of symmetric edge polytopes remains an interesting problem in terms of both establishing formulas and investigating new techniques.